CiscoDevNet/intersight-powershell/docs/Set-IntersightHyperflexClusterNetworkPolicy.md

 ```

 ### -UplinkSpeed
 Link speed of the server adapter port to the upstream switch.
-When the policy is attached to a cluster profile with EDGE management platform, the uplink speed can be &amp;apos;1G&amp;apos; or &amp;apos;10G+&amp;apos;.
-Use &amp;apos;10G+&amp;apos; for link speeds of 10G or above.
-When the policy is attached to a cluster profile with Fabric Interconnect management platform, the uplink speed can be &amp;apos;default&amp;apos; only.\n* `default` - Current default value set on the hardware platform.\n* `1G` - A link speed of 1 gigabit per second.\n* `10G` - A link speed of 10 gigabits per second or above.
+When the policy is attached to a cluster profile with EDGE management platform, the uplink speed can be &apos;1G&apos; or &apos;10G+&apos;.
+Use &apos;10G+&apos; for link speeds of 10G or above.
+When the policy is attached to a cluster profile with Fabric Interconnect management platform, the uplink speed can be &apos;default&apos; only.\n* `default` - Current default value set on the hardware platform.\n* `1G` - A link speed of 1 gigabit per second.\n* `10G` - A link speed of 10 gigabits per second or above.

 ```yaml
 Type: HyperflexClusterNetworkPolicy.UplinkSpeedEnum